axolotl-ai-cloud/axolotl/README.md

 max_steps:

 eval_table_size: # Approximate number of predictions sent to wandb depending on batch size.
 Enabled above 0.
 Default is 0
-eval_table_max_new_tokens: # Total number of tokens generated for predictions sent to wandb.
+eval_max_new_tokens: # Total number of tokens generated for predictions sent to wandb.
 Default is 128
+eval_causal_lm_metrics: # HF evaluate metrics used during evaluation.
+Default is ["sacrebleu", "comet", "ter", chrf]

 loss_watchdog_threshold: # High loss value, indicating the learning has broken down (a good estimate is ~2 times the loss at the start of training)
 loss_watchdog_patience: # Number of high-loss steps in a row before the trainer aborts (default: 3)